bbauska/JS-svg/README.md

 'l [dx, dy] ...'
 </pre>

-Let's see what this looks like in practice.
-In the following example, two lines are used to create two instances of the letter L. The first uses absolute coordinates; the second uses relative coordinates.
+<p>Let's see what this looks like in practice.
+In the following example,
+two lines are used to create two instances of the letter L. The first uses absolute coordinates; the second uses relative coordinates.</p>

 <pre>
 // <i>The first L.</i>